 (4) Charter school governing boards shall act promptly to investigate disciplinary action, if appropriate, against students who may be participants in threatening activities or take appropriate and reasonable action to protect students or both.

-C. The Board shall have authority for final approval of all charter schools.
+B. The Board shall have authority for final approval of all charter schools that receive minimum school program funds.
 All charter schools shall be subject to accountability standards established by the Board and to monitoring and auditing by the Board.

 education, charter schools